dustinpfister/blog_posts/_posts/canvas-example-button-layout.md

 ## 1 - The utils lib of this canvas buttons layout example

 In order to have a functioning button rendered in the canvas element as a display object, I am going to need a way to detect if an area has been clicked or not.
 So I will need a utility library of sorts that has at least a bounding box hit detection method as one of its methods.
+I will also want to have a method that will process a mouse or touch event so that it returns a canvas relative rather than window relative position of a click or touch event.

+In addition to some basic methods for hit detection and working with event objects, I will also have a method in here that can be used to create a button layout object.
+This object will contain the current state of all buttons, and what is to happen when one of them is clicked.

 ```js
 var u = {};